 Your website is your online calling card – it's what you present to potential clients as an example of what you can do.
 If a client looks at your website and sees something uninspiring, boring, out-of-date, or non-functional, they aren't going to want to work with you.

 Your website should go through updates at least every two years, just to keep it looking current.
 If you haven't done this for a long time, perhaps you'll need to:

-- Update your staff page with all the new faces (and get rid of the old guys)
+- Update your staff page with all the new faces.

 - Write and schedule some new blog content to ensure it remains up to date over the year.

 - Rework your portfolio.
-Remove older projects and replace with your favourite projects from the previous year.
-Make sure you are showing off your skills.
+Remove older projects and replace them with your favourite projects from the previous year.

 - Ask your clients what information would make your website more useful to them, and create some content around those ideas.